ecpy/nxkb/README.md

 ```

 ## Pending works
-- services.permission.js - manage permissions of services on executing commands
+- services.permission.js - it will use node-gyp to build setuid .bin for nxkb to execute clients' command in sudo mode.
 - make app key bindings more configurable by config.yml